PaulLeCam/react-leaflet/packages/website/docs/api-components.md

 ## Props

-Child components in React Leaflet use their props as options when creating the corresponding Leaflet instance, as described in [Leaflet's documentation](https://leafletjs.com/reference-1.6.0.html).
+Child components in React Leaflet use their props as options when creating the corresponding Leaflet instance, as described in [Leaflet's documentation](https://leafletjs.com/reference-1.7.1.html).

 By default these props should be treated as **immutable**, only the props explicitely documented as **mutable** in this page will affect the Leaflet element when changed.

-Some props used by [common behaviors](#behaviors) between components are documented in the dedicated section rather than being duplicated in the documentation of individual components.

 ## Behaviors